 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This help guarantee that the work is done correctly using current best installation practices.
+Verify that your solar installer is properly licensed.
+This helps ensure that the work is done correctly using current best installation practices.
 There are five different levels of solar contracting licenses in California: boilers, PV electrical, HVAC, thermal, and pool heating.
 To earn a license, an installer must take a highly comprehensive educational series, gain four years of experience as an apprentice or journeyman, and pass written exams.

-Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers are saying about local solar companies.
-Detailed reviews can help you evaluate a provider's trustworthiness and customer service.
+Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers have to say about local solar companies.
+Detailed reviews on these platforms can help you evaluate a provider's integrity and customer service.
 Stay away from companies with few or mainly poor reviews.

-To find a solar installer that works with your budget, get free, detailed quotes from 3–5 providers.
-The quotes should outline all costs and list the solar equipment included.
-Looking at several quotes helps you identify the option that best fits your budget.
+Call at least three solar companies for free, itemized quotes.
+These quotes should explain all costs and specify the solar equipment included.
+Reviewing multiple quotes helps identify the best option that fits your budget.

-Quality solar installations should have comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation problems such as poor wiring, cracks in the panels, or poor alignment.
-The performance guarantee ensures a specific energy output level.
-Strong warranties indicate that a solar installer trusts its installations.
+High-quality solar installations should have robust workmanship and performance warranties.
+The workmanship guarantee covers any installation issues like cracks in the panels, poor wiring, or poor alignment.
+The output guarantee ensures an energy generation baseline.
+Strong guarantees reflect a solar provider's confidence in its installations.

 Incentive Type: PACE Financing